-This is the first installment of our new three-part series, Demystifying IT for the SMB.
-Over the next few months we’ll be sharing some of the keys we’ve seen are central to IT success in the small-medium business world.
+This is the first installment of our new series, Demystifying IT for the SMB.
+Over the course of this series we’ll share some of the key factors we see as central to IT success in the small-medium business world.
 We’ll give insights from our real-world experiences with companies who are doing it well — to the benefit of their day-to-day operations, and their bottom line.

 Part 1: IT Maturity

 How does my business measure up in IT world?
 Small, medium, or large business – what am I?

 Technologically, the lines between big businesses and small ones have blurred somewhat in recent years.
 While many technologies used to be so expensive that they were only feasible for enterprise-level organizations, now cloud-based services like Office 365 have made the benefits of Exchange Online, Teams, and SharePoint affordable and accessible to much smaller companies.

 The rapid increase in small business IT offerings in the past few years is enough to make your head spin.
 It can be time-consuming for small business owners to navigate the maze of new technologies and implementing these new tools can be intimidating.
 Healthy businesses come in all shapes and sizes, and business technology solutions are as diverse as businesses themselves.